coalesceio/jira/README.md

 #### Environments
 Environments must be configured in order to deploy pipeline to higher level environments (QA, UAT, Pre-Prod, Prod, etc.) based on how you are managing your environments.

+If implementing the `jira_dynamic_table` version of the pipeline then the parameters reference in Workspace Settings below will be required.

+If implementing the `jira_full_load` then no parameters are required.

 ### Workspace Settings
-The only difference between the `jira_dynamic_table` and `jira_full_load` versions of the Jira pipeline is that the jira_dynamic_table version requires some parameters to be created and set.
-Other than that the configuration is the same between them.
+In Workspace Settings the only difference between the `jira_dynamic_table` and `jira_full_load` versions of the Jira pipeline is that the `jira_dynamic_table` version requires some parameters to be created and set.
+Other configurations are the same.

 - **Settings** - Configure the Snowflake account that Coalesce will be utilizing
 - **User Credentials / OAuth Settings** - Enter the credentials required to connect to Snowflake